 - Well Done: 160°F

-What to serve with Steak:
+What to serve with pan-seared steak

 - Instant Pot mashed potatoes make an excellent side for these pan-seared steaks.
 You can set everything in the pot and cook the steaks.
 Then finish it off, whiles steaks are resting!